Winter 2024-25 weather forecast

 • 1659-2020: 0.20°C

-September shows a relatively weak positive anomaly, although the official CET for the month was 14.0°C, so a little higher than the TWO CET tracker.
 The absence of anomalous warmth persisting in September is considered to be a factor in favour of a colder winter when our final forecast is produced in late November.

-A mild winter looks likely?
+A mild winter still favoured?

 1) The possibility of a relatively weak SPV, at least early on

-2) The wet and relatively cool September
+3) The wet and relatively cool September followed by a warmer than average October

 Taking the above into account the initial TWO view is that the chance of a relatively mild season is higher than the norm.
 However, the risk of cold spells in late autumn and the first half of the winter is relatively high.
 The signal for precipitation is very weak, but on balance above average amounts of rain look more likely in the north than the south.